-Site rental revenues for the three months ended September 30, 2016 was \$152.5 million compared to site rental revenues of \$152.0 million for the three months ended September 30, 2015.
-Site rental revenues were impacted by the following items, inclusive of straight-line accounting, in no particular order: tenant additions across our entire portfolio, renewals or extensions of tenant leases, escalations and non-renewals of tenant leases.
+Site rental revenues for the three months ended June 30, 2017 increased by \$1.0 million, or 1%, from the same period in the prior year.
+This increase in site rental revenues was impacted by the following items, inclusive of straight-line accounting, in no particular order: tenant additions across our entire portfolio, renewals or extensions of tenant leases, escalations and non-renewals of tenant leases.
 Tenant additions were influenced by our customers' ongoing efforts to improve network quality and capacity.
 See also "Item 2.
-MD&A-General Overview."
+MD&A-General Overview" and the 2016 Form 10-K for further discussion regarding our customers' decommissioning of the Acquired Networks.